 SMMPA purchases all power generated from the 100.5 MW Wapsipinicon Wind Farm through a power purchase agreement with EDF-Renewable Energy (EDF).
 The 67 1.5 MW GE turbines located near Dexter, Minnesota and about 25 miles South of Rochester, Minnesota generate approximately 335,000 MWh of electricity annually, which is enough electricity to meet the needs of over 39,000 homes.

 Most recently, the Agency reached another agreement with EDF to purchase an additional 100 megawatts (MW) of wind energy from the Stoneray Wind Project beginning in 2020.
-Located in Pipestone and Murray counties in Southwestern Minnesota, the Stoneray Wind Project will likely be built in 2018 and will feature up to 50 wind turbines.
+Located in Pipestone and Murray counties in Southwestern Minnesota, EDF completed construction of the 39 wind turbines for the Stoneray Wind Project in December 2018.

 With this addition, the Agency and its Members will meet Minnesota Renewable Energy Standard of 25% of retail energy sales supplied by renewable sources by 2025.